ritaturk/xenko-docs/manual/get-started/install-xenko.md

 # Install Xenko

-Xenko is a powerful cross-platform Game Engine which helps to build games and applications that need game elements quickly and easily.
-Xenko contains elements such as (but is not limited to):
+Xenko is a powerful cross-platform Game Engine which helps to build games and applications that need game modules quickly and easily.
+Xenko contains modules such as (but is not limited to):

-* Real-time high quality 3D rendering
+* High quality 3D rendering
-* Physics simulation
+* Physics Simulation
-* Audio engine
+* Audio Engine

 To work with Xenko Game Engine, you must first download the installer, and then install Xenko.